Beginner's Guide to Using Reference Photos for Creative Inspiration

 1. What's the difference between Reference Photos and Stock Photos?

-While both can serve as visual sources of inspiration, stock photos are typically professionally staged and sold for commercial use.
-On the other hand, reference photos are personal or non-commercial images, often used for artistic practice.
-Reference photos might be your own images or those from free online resources. ๐ธ
+- While both can serve as visual sources of inspiration, stock photos are typically professionally staged and sold for commercial use.
+Reference photos are images used as visual guides for creating artwork.
+They can be your own photos or sourced from free or licensed image libraries.

 2. What is the connection between copyright law and Reference Photos?